Elizabeth Prelogar

 Elizabeth Barchas Prelogar (born March 7, 1980; née Elizabeth Margaret Barchas) is an American lawyer who served as solicitor general of the United States from 2021 to 2025.
 Before that, she served as acting solicitor general from January 20, 2021, at the start of the Biden administration, until President Joe Biden sent her nomination to the U.S. Senate on August 11, 2021.

+After leaving the office of Solicitor General, Prelogar joined the law firm Cooley LLP as a partner and the leader of its Supreme Court and appellate practice group.

 Early life and education

-Prelogar was born on March 7, 1980, as the youngest of four children to Jeanne Barchas (née Bullock) and Rudolf Barchas and was raised in Boise, Idaho.
+Prelogar was born Elizabeth Margaret Barchas on March 7, 1980, in Boise, Idaho.
+She was the youngest of four children to Jeanne Barchas (née Bullock) and Rudolf Barchas.
 She has two older brothers and one older sister.
 Her father was a lawyer and her mother was a special education teacher.

-Prelogar graduated from Boise High School in 1998.
+Prelogar grew up in Boise and graduated from Boise High School in 1998.
 After first taking college courses at Boise State University at the age of 12, she attended Emory University, where she double majored in English and Russian and was a Fulbright Scholar.
 She graduated in 2002 with a B.A., summa cum laude.
+During high school and college, Prelogar also competed successfully in beauty pageants.
+She won Miss Idaho Teen USA in 1998, Miss Idaho USA in 2001, and Miss Idaho in 2004.

-During 2002 and 2003, Prelogar studied creative writing at the University of St Andrews as a Robert T. Jones Scholar, receiving an M.Litt. with distinction.
-She then attended Harvard Law School, where she was an articles editor for the Harvard Law Review and a finalist in the Ames Moot Court Competition.
-She was a member of the first Harvard team to win the American Bar Association's National Appellate Advocacy Tournament, the largest and most competitive moot court tournament in the nation.
+Prelogar studied creative writing at the University of St Andrews from 2002 to 2003 as a Robert T. Jones Scholar, receiving an M.Litt. with distinction.
+She entered Harvard Law School in 2005, where she became an articles editor for the Harvard Law Review and a finalist in the Ames Moot Court Competition.
+She was a member of the first Harvard team to win the American Bar Association's National Appellate Advocacy Tournament, the largest and most competitive moot court tournament in the United States.
+As a fluent speaker of Russian, she also won an Overseas Press Club scholarship to study Russian media and censorship.
 Prelogar graduated in 2008 with a J.D., magna cum laude.

-Prelogar is fluent in Russian.
-While at Harvard, she won an Overseas Press Club scholarship to study Russian media and censorship.